 The applicant for the designation of Attachment-Focused EMDR Certified Therapist must meet the following criteria:

-1) Basic Training: EMDR Basic Training with a Parnell Institute Trainer – Beginning in 2022, this will be renamed Attachment-Focused EMDR Basic Training.
+1) Attachment-Focused EMDR Basic Training with a Parnell Institute Trainer

 - Required reading: A Therapist’s Guide to EMDR